AMSP-04/NETN-AIS/NETN-AIS.md

 Note that the AIS position in the NETN-AIS FOM module is defined as a `GeodeticLocation` datatype.
 This is different from ITU-R M.1371-5, where Longitude and Latitude are represented in 1/10 000 min and stored in a 28 and 27-bit field, respectively.
 The purpose of this FOM module is to not bother the user with the message format in ITU-R M.1371-5, but rather let the user focus on the information that is exchanged in the simulation.
 The physical message format is not a concern of this FOM module.
 However, the class and parameter structure is such that the mapping between the NETN-AIS FOM and ITU-R M.1371-5 is straightforward.

-## Six-bit ASCII character string datatype
+### Six-bit ASCII character string datatype

-Several parameters in the FOM module are typed as six-bit character strings.
+Several parameters are typed as six-bit character strings.
 For example, vessel name and callsign.
 The parameter data type of a six-bit character string is `HLAASCIIstring`, and the following table shows the ASCII character to be used for each six-bit character.

 | six-bit | dec | char | six-bit | dec | char | six-bit | dec | char | six-bit | dec | char |
 | ------ | ---- | ---- | ------ | ---- | ---- | ------ | ---- | ---- | ------ | ---- | ---- |